 - Juvenile Cases, in addition to requirements of Title 3, Texas Family Code -

-Dentention Hearings - next business day following admission to any detention facility;
+Detention Hearings - next business day following admission to any detention facility;

-Adudicatory or Transfer (Waiver) Hearings - Juvenile in a detention facility: not later than 10 days following admission;.
+Adjudicatory or Transfer (Waiver) Hearings - Juvenile in a detention facility: not later than 10 days following admission;.

 Differentiated Case Management (DCM)

 Using the time standards in Rule 6, cases should be identified to determine the level of preparation and court intervention to achieve timely and just resolution.
 Some elements to remember when developing your Differentiated Case Management (DCM) plan are: